gustawdaniel/gustawdaniel/src/content/blog/en/2021-07-07-broadcast-channel-api.md

 author: Daniel Gustaw
 canonicalName: broadcast-channel-api
 coverImage: http://localhost:8484/8b3fb584-7d88-42e4-b053-b66de5ddfd09.avif
-description: Wpis pokazuje jak używać Broadcast Channel API do przesyłania danych między kartami lub oknami przeglądarki bez wykorzystania serwera i socketów.
+description: This post shows how to use the Broadcast Channel API to send data between browser tabs or windows without using a server and sockets.
-excerpt: Wpis pokazuje jak używać Broadcast Channel API do przesyłania danych między kartami lub oknami przeglądarki bez wykorzystania serwera i socketów.
+excerpt: This post shows how to use the Broadcast Channel API to send data between browser tabs or windows without using a server and sockets.
 publishDate: 2021-07-07 11:08:19+00:00
-slug: pl/broadcast-channel-api
+slug: en/broadcast-channel-api
 tags:
 - web-api
 - broadcast